 Black uniformity issues like clouding or flashlighting can only be seen during dark scenes, and only when the TV is being watched in a dark room.
 If you watch TV in a room that gets a bit of light, this isn’t so important.

 No LED TV has a perfect uniformity, but in most cases, you won't notice it unless you really look for it.
-However, some TVs (like on the above, right) have exceptionally bad black uniformity.
+However, some TVs (like on the above, left) have exceptionally bad black uniformity.
 If you get something that bad, it will make a big difference in how much you enjoy what you are watching.

 Our picture test captures the black uniformity imperfections on a TV’s screen and is meant to show you what the quality of the blacks is in terms of what you actually see.
 Of our two black uniformity tests, we consider this the most useful for most people.

 To evaluate the black uniformity on TVs, we take a photograph of this pattern, in a pitch dark room, with the following camera settings: F4.0, ISO-200, 2 sec shutter time.
 The backlight of the TV is set so that white emits 100 cd/m2 of light.
 In order to show the TV’s true uniformity, we don't turn on local dimming for this test (the local dimming feature is scored separately in our reviews).

 The camera settings we use were chosen so that what you see in our picture reflects what you see in a dark room.